zhiliang-lin/academic-lin/content/home/about.md

 Lin is interested in using quantitative methods to study human communication phenomena.
 To learn statistics and programming skills,he has took some MOOC courses, audited courses and read some subject-related books.

-Lin has grasped different research tools to boost his research, such as SPSS, R, CiteSpace, Ucinet and etc. He also has the basic knowledge of Python programming.
+Lin has grasped different academic tools to boost his research, such as SPSS, R, CiteSpace, Ucinet and etc. He also has the basic knowledge of Python programming.